aschey/stream-download-rs/README.md

 - `reqwest-native-tls` - enables reqwest's `native-tls` feature.
 Also enables the `reqwest` feature.
 - `reqwest-rustls` - enables reqwest's `rustls` feature.
 Also enables the `reqwest` feature.

-One of `http-native-tls` or `http-rustls` is required if you wish to use https streams.
+One of `reqwest-native-tls` or `reqwest-rustls` is required if you wish to use https streams.

 ## Usage